 The firm is also regulated by two external regulators, the Financial Reporting Council's Audit Quality Review (AQR) team and ICAS for all other audit assignments.
-There is currently an ICAS review underway (the last was in 2012) and we anticipate our first AQR review to occur in the next five to six years.
+The last ICAS review was in 2018 and we anticipate our first AQR review to occur in the next four to five years.

 As a requirement of our international network membership of PKFI we must comply with ISQC 1.
 PKFI operates a global monitoring programme to ensure that the required standard is being met.
+The PKFI review was undertaken in Spring 2019.
 We are also required to submit an annual Member Firm Compliance Report to PKFI.